 Common outdoor PA system faults and how to fix them

 A standard outdoor PA system is designed to perform optimally.
 However, like every machine, it may malfunction at some point.
 Here are some of the most common outdoor PA system faults and how you can fix them.

 You may experience an interruption of the signal paths when the signal lead is not properly connected to a channel processor.
 If your outdoor PA system uses radio signals such as ear monitors, the receiver and transmitter should be set to a similar frequency.
-Use a number or colour scheme to identify signal leads to enable you to know where each signal leads connects.
+Use a number or color scheme to identify signal leads to enable you to know where each signal lead connects.

 ● Unpowered outdoor PA system

 One common outdoor PA issue is when the equipment does not power on.
 The likely faults could be due to disconnected power cables, or flat batteries, or it may be that the power source is switched off.
 You can try to fix the issue by replacing the power fuse.

 ● Muted outdoor PA system

 When your outdoor PA system does not produce any sound, it could be that you may have accidentally muted the outdoor PA system by pressing the Mute button.
 To fix this issue, try pressing the Mute button to unmute the outdoor PA system to allow the continuous flow of signals.